What is sinusitis?

-- Culture: A sample of your nose drainage may be tested to see what germ is causing your infection.
+- A sample of mucus from your nose may be tested to see what germ is causing your infection.

-- CT scan: This test is also called a CAT scan.
-An x-ray machine uses a computer to take pictures of your sinuses.
-The pictures may show an abnormal structure, growths, or sinus disease.
-You may be given dye before the pictures are taken to help caregivers see the pictures better.
+- A CT scan , or CAT scan, is a type of x-ray that takes pictures of your sinuses.
+The pictures may show if you have abnormal sinus structure, growths, or sinus disease.
+You may be given a dye before the pictures are taken to help caregivers see the pictures better.
 Tell the caregiver if you have ever had an allergic reaction to contrast dye.

 How is sinusitis treated?